LINDA WERTHEIMER, HOST:

 CARNEY: The answer to that question is no.

-REPRESENTATIVE RAND PAUL: I think that Americans should see this battle that we've had in the last 24 hours as something that's good for the country.
+SEN. RAND PAUL: I think that Americans should see this battle that we've had in the last 24 hours as something that's good for the country.

-KEITH: Brennan fills the spot left vacant when retired General David Petraeus left the agency abruptly after admitting an affair with his biographer.
+KEITH: Brennan fills the spot left vacant when retired Gen. David Petraeus left the agency abruptly after admitting an affair with his biographer.
 Tamara Keith, NPR News, the Capitol.
 Transcript provided by NPR, Copyright NPR.